AnuLikithaImmadisetty/AnuLikithaImmadisetty/README.md

 <h1 align="center">Hello, Anu Likitha Immadisetty!</h1>
-<h3 align="center">Your passion for data and technology is truly inspiring!</h3>
+<h3 align="center">Your dedication to data and technology is truly remarkable!</h3>

-- 🔭 Experience at **DELL Technologies, Bangalore | Data Analytics Intern '24 - Logistics Team**
+- 🔭 Gained valuable experience as a **Data Analytics Intern '24 at DELL Technologies, Bangalore | Logistics Team**

-- 🌱 Currently expanding skills in **Full Stack Development**
+- 🌱 Actively enhancing my expertise in **Full Stack Development**

-- 👯 Open to collaborating on projects involving data analysis, machine learning, and web development.
+- 👯 Excited to collaborate on innovative projects in data analysis, machine learning, and web development.

-- 💬 Proficient in data visualization, Python, Power BI, and PostgreSQL - let's start a conversation!
+- 💬 Skilled in data visualization, Python, Power BI, and PostgreSQL - Feel free to have a spark conversation!

-- ⚡ Passionate about Portrait sketching and paintings.
+- 🎨 Outside the professional realm, I'm deeply passionate about portrait sketching and painting.

-- 📫 Connect with me at **anulikhithaimmadisetty@gmail.com**
+- 📫 Feel free to reach out at **anulikhithaimmadisetty@gmail.com**